JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 ﻿---
-mimo_pageDescription: Semantic versioning (semver) is the standard system for versioning software with public APIs.
-In this article, we describe how you can use semver in practice.
-Along the way, we explain why you'd use it.
+mimo_pageDescription: A good grasp of semantic versioning (semver) is a must for software developers.
+In this article, we explain in simple terms, everything you need to know to use semver effectively.
 mimo_pageTitle: Semantic Versioning in Practice
 mimo_pageID: semantic-versioning-in-practice
 mimo_date: Jan 15, 2019